dsi-clinic/the-clinic/projects/projects.md

 <summary><h2>Autumn 2023</h2></summary>

-This quarter's pitchbook, which contains the basic project specification can be found [here](./pitchbooks/2023-autumn-pitchbook.pdf).
+This quarter's pitchbook, which contains the basic project specification can be found <a href="./pitchbooks/2023-autumn-pitchbook.pdf">here</a>.

 <table>
         <thead>